Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 Managing Backups on Remote Servers

-You can manage backups on remote servers from the master server as if you are connected locally.
+You can manage backups on remote servers from the controller server as if you are connected locally.
 Folder, file, and physical disk selection is passed through as if it were local.

 The time in the log view is displayed in the local time zone of the viewer.
 If your remote servers are in a different time zone, the time shown in the time column is adjusted automatically.